ouster-lidar/ouster-sdk/python/docs/examples.rst

 =========================

 Ouster sensors require metadata to interpret the readings of the sensor.
-Represented by the object :py:class:`.SensorInfo`, its fields include configuration parameters such as ``lidar_mode`` and and sensor intrinsics like ``beam_azimuth_angles``.
+Represented by the object :py:class:`.SensorInfo`, its fields include configuration parameters such as ``lidar_mode`` and sensor intrinsics like ``beam_azimuth_angles``.

 When you work with a sensor, the client will automatically fetch the metadata.
 Recorded ``pcaps``, however, must always be accompanied by a ``json`` file containing the metadata of the sensor as it was running when the data was recorded.

 Since it's crucial to save the correct metadata file, let's see how we can get that from a sensor.
 Try running the following example:

 .. tabs::

-    .. code-tab:: console Unix/macOS x64
+    .. code-tab:: console Linux/macOS x64

         $ python3 -m ouster.sdk.examples.client $SENSOR_HOSTNAME fetch-metadata